-Unpack Main Unit and Accessories
+Unpack Main Unit, Controllers, and Accessories

 Remove the main unit from its packing material.
 A foam "clamshell" encases the main unit inside a cardboard box for shipping.
 This material must be carefully removed.
+Take care not to lift the main unit by the camera lens or positioning knobs.